gl1tterbomb/gl1tterbomb/README.md

 • 6.
 If you mention Hal Jordan or Booster Gold, I will giggle and kick my feet.
-I'll yap bout them and include others like from DC, Transformers, Marvel, and Supernatural, etc etc. If you get tired of it, just let me know, plssss.
+I'll yap bout them and include others like from DC, Transformers, Marvel, etc etc. If you get tired of it, just let me know, plssss.

 • 7.
 Sometimes I say words out of blue, if that makes you extremely uncomfortable, please let me know.  😞